An Essay on Liberation

 An Essay on Liberation is a 1969 book by the Frankfurt School philosopher Herbert Marcuse.

 Summary

-Marcuse argues that advanced industrial society has rendered the traditional conception of human freedom obsolete, and outlines new possibilities for contemporary human liberation.
+The author of One-Dimensional Man argues that the time for utopian speculation has come.
+Marcuse argues that advanced industrial society has rendered the traditional conception of human freedom obsolete, and outlines new possibilities for contemporary human liberation "from each according to his ability, to each according to his needs,".

 Publication history

 An Essay on Liberation was first published by Beacon Press in 1969.

 Reception

 The author Brian Easlea writes that Marcuse, having in the past been attacked by Marxists for his "quite unambiguous indictment of science and perhaps feeling that he had directed too much attention away from the rulers of advanced industrial society", apparently "reversed direction" in An Essay on Liberation by endorsing science and technology as "great vehicles of liberation".